jharwell/sierra/docs/src/tutorials/project/main_config.rst

      # temporally charted performance measure for the experiment.
 This key is
      # mandatory.
      intra_perf_col: 'cum_avg_transported'

+Additional fields can be added to this dictionary as needed to support custom performance measures,graph generation, or batch criteria as needed.
+See :ref:`ln-bc-saa-noise-yaml-config` for an example of adding fields to this dictionary as a lookup table of sorts for a broader range of cmdline configuration (i.e., using it to make the cmdline syntax for the `ln-bc-saa-noise` much nicer).

 Controllers Configuration File: ``config/controllers.yaml``
 ===========================================================